Bastumiljö med första hjälpen-låda, eukalyptusolja och kristaller

 How does a sauna affect the body when you have a cold - What does the research say?

-What happens in your body when you take a bath when you have a cold?
+What happens to your body when you take a sauna when you have a cold?

 When you sit in a sauna, your body temperature rises and blood circulation increases.
 This can help relieve nasal congestion, loosen stiff muscles, and provide a temporary sense of relief.
-But saunas aren't always the right choice—especially if you have a fever or an infection in your body.
+However, saunas are not always the right choice, especially if you have a fever or an infection in your body.

 Why can saunas help against colds?